Auto Service Tech (AST)

 AST 457.
 Advanced Power Trains.
 4 Credits.

 This course examines advanced component operation and diagnosis in automotive power trains.
-Topics covered in the class are automatic transmissions, automatic transaxles, all wheel drive systems, CVT (constant variable transmissions), power train electronic control systems and NVH (noise, vibration and harshness) diagnosis.
-Prerequisites: AUTO 117 and ATDI 257.
-Course Fee: $20.00 Formerly AUTO 457.
+Topics covered in the class are automatic transmissions, automatic transaxles, all-wheel drive systems, CVT (constant variable transmissions), power train electronic control systems and NVH (noise, vibration and harshness) diagnosis.
+Prerequisites: AST106 and ATDI 257.

 Course Fees: $21.50